floragunncom/search-guard-docs/_content/_docs_introduction/overview.md

 Search Guard provides all the tools you need to encrypt, secure and monitor access to data stored in Elasticsearch, including Kibana, Logstash and Beats.

-Search Guard comes in two variants and three editions:
+Search Guard comes three editions:
-### Search Guard variants

-* Search Guard (Classic)
-  * Search Guard like you know it as of yet
-  * Bugfixes only, no new features
-+ Search Guard FLX (pronounced as FLEX)
-  * Next generation Search Guard
-  * Lots of enhancements
-  * Our recommended solution to secure Elasticsearch

-### Search Guard editions

 * Free Community Edition (Apache 2 licensed, open source and free of charge)
 * Enterprise Edition (requires license)
 * Compliance Edition for covering regulations like PCI, GDPR, HIPAA or SOX (requires license)

+The most recent versions of Search Guard are called Search Guard FLX.

 ## TLS Encryption